-How can PJR audit something I don't do?
+How Can PJR Audit Something I Don't Do?

+Common Concern

-- This is the most common response we get from auditors and clients expressing frustration over this requirement. - Remember, we're not auditing the actual activity itself, but rather the outsourcing controls applied.
+This is the most common response we get from auditors and clients expressing frustration over this requirement.
+Focus on Controls

+controls applied.

-What is Outsourcing?
+Remember, we're not auditing the actual activity itself, but rather the outsourcing What is Outsourcing?

-- Our understanding of this key concept begins with a review of the definition provided in the ISO 9000:2015 standard: - Outsource (to) make an arrangement where an external organization performs part of an organization's function or process. - ISO 9000:2015, clause 3.4.6 - It is important to note the phrase "an organization's function or process." - This means that the organization still has ownership of the function or process, even if they don't perform it in their facility. - This point is further emphasized in the Note that appears right after the definition: - "An external organization is outside the scope of the management system, although the outsourced function or process is within the scope."
+ISO 9000:2015 Definition Our understanding of this key concept begins with a review of the definition provided in the ISO 9000:2015 standard: Outsource - (to) make an arrangement where an external organization performs part of an organization's function or process. - ISO 9000:2015, clause 3.4.6 Key Phrase It is important to note the phrase "an organization's function or process."
+This means that the organization still has ownership of the function or process, even if they don't perform it in their facility.
+Additional Note

+This point is further emphasized in the Note that appears right after the definition: "An external organization is outside the scope of the management system, although the outsourced function or process is within the scope."